 Dawson Trotman’s words beautifully capture why journaling is a vital part of so many people’s spiritual journeys.

-You could begin with a Bible verse that stands out to you, even if you don’t know why it stands out to you.
+Writing out prayers and thoughts allows you to slow down and consider them more clearly.
+You could begin with a Bible verse that stands out to you, even if you don’t know why it does.

 Try asking yourself these simple questions as you read a Bible passage: